hnarme/Prototypes/README.md

 ## Colour Detection Game
 A colour detection game made using OpenCV library for a colour detection python script and unity for the game environment.
 To connect the python script to unity a UDP internet protocol was used.
 The colours blue, yellow and red were used to control the game.
 Created for my individual final year project at university.

-## PlantShop
-An MVC application using ASP.NET and locally stored database using MySQL.
-A warehouse type web system that facilitates staff roles and permissions, CRUD (create, read, update and delete) operations.
-### Features
-1. Login Interface
-- Only registered staff can enter the website.
-- Specific interface will be seen once logged in depending on the staffs role.
-2. Staff Interface
--	View all plants in stock
--	Change view by category e.g. indoor plants only, large plants only.
--	Add new plants and amend plants data.
--	Amend their own staff image.
-3. Manager Interface
--	Add new staff and amend their data.
--	Manage staff roles and permissions.